dirkkelly/dirkkelly/content/philosophy/you-wont-be-fired.md

 ---
-title: You Won't be Fired
+title: We Won't Be Destroyed
 date: 2018-03-14 21:52:46 +0000
 subtitle: If We Stand Undivided
 tags: